-Are you challenged by chronic pain, illness, life challenges, anxiety, or depression?
+Are you challenged by PTSD from childhood trauma/abuse, chronic pain, illness, stress, anxiety, or depression?
 I was.
 But something amazing happened in July 2010, which redirected me on a completely new journey.
-Come inside, read my story on the About page, and maybe you will find some solutions for your own life!
+Come inside, read my story on the About page, and hopefully you will find some solutions for your own life!

 NOTES FROM THE NATIONAL PAIN FOUNDATION (my notes in brackets)

 (Personal comments: I modified my diet to what seemed to work for me.. avoiding wheat, dairy, soy & white rice as much as possible.
 Someone else's ice cream is my occational splurge of white rice/cheese/tortilla.
 My bowels move faithfully every morning as long as I stick to my 'food list'.
 I used to avoid exercise so it was a huge hurtle to start with just 5 minutes at a time.
 I posted the ones I started with.
 I had to teach myself to fall asleep without a drug.
 I'm still learning different meditation techniques.
 I don't have extra $ for the books, CDs, DVD's that are suggested in the articles, so I found the ones that I could get for free.
 I just started the process of learning how to take care of my emotional health... trying different things like EFT (Emotional Freedom Technique.)